Gotham Music Academy offers the following courses for all experience levels:

 On the bass guitar, students will start with first position scales and arpeggios, hone their skills with walking, muting and hammer-ons & pull-offs; and advance to slapping, ghost notes and syncopated rhythms.

-The Keys Course teaches students piano using a keyboard.
+The Keys Course teaches students piano using professional 88-key digital pianos with full mechanical hammer actions.
 In addition to the piano, students have the option to learn how to play other sampled instruments on the keyboard such as pipe or drawbar organ.
 Moreover, students will have the opportunity to create their own sounds playing a synthesizer.

 All students will methodically progress from basic control of the keyboard, including middle-C hand placement, right-hand melody and left-hand chord playing; to arpeggiated chords, multi-octave runs and finger- and hand-independence; and onward to syncopated blues piano, intermodulation into all major and minor keys and fluid position changes.